benbaptist/quickgpt/README.md

 **quickGPT** is a lightweight and easy-to-use Python library that provides a simplified interface for working with the new API interface of OpenAI's ChatGPT.
 With quickGPT, you can easily generate natural language responses to prompts and questions using state-of-the-art language models trained by OpenAI.

-For the record, this README.md was (mostly) generated with ChatGPT.
-That's why it's a little braggy.
+For the record, this README was (mostly) generated with ChatGPT - hence the braggy tone.

 ## Installation